YoranBrondsema/yoranbrondsema/content/post/introducing-curvo-a-better-way-of-saving-money.md

 experience to Curvo.

 ## Built for Europeans
-We are building Curvo specifically for Europeans.
-We started a [waiting list](https://curvo.eu/?utm_source=yoranbrondsema-blog&utm_medium=blog-post&utm_campaign=introducing-curvo#sign-up) because we are still in the process of acquiring a license.
-This is required to be operate a company in the finance industry.
-We are expecting to launch the product during the next few months.

-**If Curvo piques your interest, don't hesitate to head over to [curvo.eu](https://curvo.eu/?utm_source=yoranbrondsema-blog&utm_medium=blog-post&utm_campaign=introducing-curvo) and try out our calculator to see how much you can improve your savings.**
+**If Curvo piques your interest, don't hesitate to head over to [curvo.eu](https://curvo.eu) and try out our calculator to see how much you can improve your savings.**

 ![Cover for Curvo](/images/curvo-cover.png)